-The VSES diagnostic imaging team provides the following services for inpatients and outpatients:
+The VSES diagnostic imaging team provides the following services:

 Abdominal ultrasound is a non-invasive imaging study widely used in veterinary medicine to aid in the diagnosis of a vast array of disorders.
 The use of abdominal ultrasound is most beneficial when it is a part of a complete workup.